Scripter17/url-cleaner-site/README.md

 In the future, there will be a way to block/limit the `params_diff` field but, as its existence is extremely useful, it will not be removed by default.

+# Performance

+In practice, URL Cleaner Site and its userscript are far slower than "just" using URL Cleaner.

+This is both because each HTTP request, at least on my machine, takes 10ms regardless of content or work, and because the initial cleaning happens at a time where a LOT is happeneing.

+The initial clean often takes up to a full second and subsequent cleans can take up to 50ms.

+It's worth noting that, for me, Greasemonkey gives far better times than Tampermonkey.
+Like 50ms per subsequent cleans better.
+Tampermonkey should still work but if it's too slow for you you may want to test Greasemonkey.

 ## Details

 A basic HTTP server and userscript to allow automatically applying [URL Cleaner](https://github.com/Scripter17/url-cleaner) to every URL on every webpage you visit.